This guide on the cost of living in Athens Greece will help you get an idea of estimated monthly costs. Updated for 2022-2023.

 On top of these utilities, most blocks of flats have some standard costs, which are divided among the tenants.
 These costs include the cleaner, gardener, elevator maintenance, electricity for the common areas (staircases, corridors) etc. We call them kinohrista.

 It’s worth getting an indication of the shared building costs before you move in a new flat.
 As a rule, the more the properties in the apartment block, the lower the cost of the kinohrista.
-We pay about 25 euro per month for our own apartment, and it’s considered rather low.
+We pay about 35-40 euro per month for our own apartment, which is considered rather low.

 3. Cost for supermarket / groceries in Athens